 Understanding the Basics Of Charter Schools

 According to the National Alliance for Public Charter Schools (NAPCS), there are roughly 6,900 charter schools in the United States.
 Though they are technically public schools and therefore open to a wide range of students tuition-free, charter schools work differently than traditional public schools.
-A charter school operates under an independent contract (known as a “charter”) front an authority such as a government agency, university, or non-profit organization.
+A charter school operates under an independent contract (known as a “charter”) in front of an authority such as a government agency, university, or non-profit organization.

-While a charter school is independently run and may have specific educational objectives in terms of curriculum, they must still meet district and state standards.
+While a charter school is independently run and may have specific educational objectives in terms of curriculum, it must still meet district and state standards.
 Generally speaking, however, charter schools offer a high-quality education that not only meets but often exceeds those standards.

 Each charter school is unique in its design and operation as well as the results it achieves.
 Though these schools must meet the same standards as other public schools, they must also uphold the promises made in their charters in addition to demonstrating adequate performance in areas of organizational stability, financial management, and academic achievement.
 If a charter school fails to meet performance goals, it might be shut down.

 Charter schools are publicly funded but privately run.
 This, among other factors, has led to a certain degree of controversy among the American public.
 As the number of charter schools continues to increase, so does the debate surrounding these schools as an alternative option to public education.
 Keep reading to learn more about the debate.